 Cancellation policy: Full refund will be provided if cancelled by April 22, 2022.
 You may send a substitute with prior notification.

 Continuing Education Credit:

-A Certificate in Professional Continuing Education for six and one-half (6.5) contact/clock hours total for both sessions will be provided upon completion of registration, full participation and evaluation of the program activities, for the following disciplines:
+A Certificate in Professional Continuing Education for six and one-half (6.5) contact/clock hours will be provided upon completion of registration, full participation and evaluation of the program activities, for the following disciplines:

 - Counselors (Clinical/Professional)

 - Marriage and Family Therapists